Global instability in the elliptic restricted three body problem: Computation of the Melnikov potential: Proof of Theorem

-By means of the Cauchy-Goursat theorem and a limit argument, the integral $I(q,m,n)$, defined in \eqref{Ia} over the real axis, is equal to the one taken over the path $\Gamma$ thinking of $\tau$ as a complex number (see \cite{LlibreS80}).
-In fact, by the same argument, its value does not depend on $\varepsilon$.
+By the Cauchy-Goursat Theorem plus a limit argument, the integral $I(q,m,n)$, defined in~\eqref{Ia} over the real axis, is equal to the one taken over the path $\Gamma$ thinking of $\tau$ as a complex number (see \cite{LlibreS80}).
+In fact, by the same argument, its value depends neither on $\varepsilon$ nor on $\tau ^*$.